paquino11/ca-via-fabric/README.md

 10. Generate the org admin msp
 11. Generate CCP files for Org1

+!!!!
+Its deployed to containers, one as a CA and other as a Organization !!!!
+CA provides certification to Organization

 # Where you can find it (ca, msp, tls, .cert, .pem)?

 ```